Claudio Jopia

-Claudio Andrés Jopia (born 11 January 1991) is a Chilean footballer who currently plays for Segunda División Profesional de Chile club Concón National as a left-back.
+Claudio Andrés Jopia (born 11 January 1991) is a Chilean footballer who plays for as a left-back for Lota Schwager.

+Career

 He began his football career at Deportes La Serena, professional club of his natal city, in where was promoted to the first team in January 2009 for play the Apertura Tournament of that year.
 Jopia made his debut in a 4–2 home win over Cobreloa, and in the same season, he formed part of one historic teams of La Serena that earned the Clausura Tournament semi-finals.
 Three seasons later, after a successful 2011 season under the guidance of the coach Miguel Ponce, being used as left back.
 On 24 March 2012, he received his first red card in a match against Unión Española.

+In March 2026, Jopia joined Lota Schwager in the Segunda División Profesional de Chile.